Chorus/DynamicsDocs/docs/Patients/Calendar.md

         - When the 'Custom' option is selected, the 'All Day' and 'Capacity' toggle disappear.
 - *Time*
     - If the 'All Day' toggle is off, the 'Time' field displays.
     - Upon clicking on the 3 dots next to the time, you can add a break or a split to the work hours.
-[Read more below](#add-break-to-working-hours).
+[Learn more below](#add-break-to-working-hours).
 - *Time Zone*

 #### Add Break to Working Hours